 A list of equipment and furniture should be included in the sale or transfer documents.
 Equipment maintenance records are beneficial to the new owner.
 Supplies at a customary level of thirty (30) days for the practice should also be included in the sales agreement.
 Any excluded items should be included in an exhibit to the sales agreement.

 Ensure proper disposal of the waste.
-Notify local enforcement agency of practice closure or sale.
+Notify local enforcement agencies of practice closure or sale.